This is a recap of what went well, what we learned, and where we’re going after one year of travelling and writing Discover Discomfort.

 Then in law school in Australia, I had to take my English to the next level.
 I had to master English expression.
 Compared to my amazing peers I was woefully average.
 But what standards they set!

 My appreciation of the written language has evolved a LOT since law school.
-Educated lawyers would scoff at my style: paragraphs that are too short, words that are too simple, over-use of stylistic elements like random bold-facing and CAPITALS.
+Educated lawyers would scoff at my style: paragraphs that are too short, words that are too simple, and over-use of stylistic elements like random bold-facing and CAPITALS.

 But what I’ve learned, and am loving learning more, is the art of keeping people’s attention through style.
 I tell jokes, throw in pictures, and use emoji.
 It’s all designed to keep your attention.